-Update: Lucan has been put on MOD DVD and will be available to purchase in the WB Shop by April, 2018!
+Update: Lucan is now on DVD and available to purchase in the WB Shop

 Until 2018, Lucan was hard to find.
 Original Prints were sold on homemade DVDs, but the quality is less than stellar and incomplete.
 According to some sources there were 16 episodes filmed, but the last 4 were unaired, but there are 12 filmed episodes.

 It's hard to know the ins and outs, but I think what contributed is the powers that be at ABC Studios and MGM put the show on hiatus for months at a time.
 Was there a writer's strike?
 I didn't see any mentioned in the history of Hollywood strikes.
 Or were they just using Lucan to fill slots when they yanked other shows off the air?
 When you mess with an audience's viewing habits, they forget and lose interest fast.
 It's unfair that Lucan was tossed around.
 The show may have had a fighting chance with a normal weekly schedule.

 1. Pilot: Lucan (Air date: May 22nd 1977)

 A 10yr-old child raised by wolves in Northern Minnesota is brought to a California University and taught the ways of civilization by a kind scientist.
 He is given the name Lucan.
 At twenty years-old he ventures out into the world to find his parents.
 Lucan has remarkable agility and wolf-like characteristics, but he is also wise, kind and gentle.
 On his first job at a Construction company, Lucan's immediately persecuted by the foreman and his cronies.
 Lucan befriends the shady company owner's daughter and helps her to find the courage to make her own decisions in life.